Norway, survivors still bear scars of Breivik shootings

 Gustavsen's daughter, Marte, has begun studying European politics at Oslo University and has bought a flat in Oslo with the compensation money that all survivors received.

-A fan of English soccer club Manchester United, she hopes to study at Manchester University next year, Gustavsen said.
+A fan of English football club Manchester United, she hopes to study at Manchester University next year, Gustavsen said.
 Marte herself declined to be interviewed.

 "I am very proud of the way we have gone through this as a family, how Marte has dealt with things," said Gustavsen.
 "I have become even better in tune with myself and my reactions, which I will use for the rest of my life.
 Which is good."